Kotlin/kotlin-spec/docs/kotlin.core/overload-resolution.md

 ### Calls with trailing lambda expressions

-A call expression may have a single lambda expression placed outside of the argument list parentheses or even completely replacing them (see [this section][Call expression] for further details).
+A call expression may have a single lambda expression placed outside of the argument list parentheses or even completely replacing them (see [this section][Function calls and property access] for further details).
 This has no effect on the overload resolution process, aside from the argument reordering which may happen because of variable argument parameters or parameters with defaults.

 > Example: this means that calls `f(1,2) { g() } ` and `f(1,2, body = { g() })` are completely equivalent w.r.t. the overload resolution, assuming `body` is the name of the last formal parameter of `f`.

 ### Calls with specified type parameters

-A call expression may have a type argument list explicitly specified before the argument list (see [this section][Call expression] for further details)..
+A call expression may have a type argument list explicitly specified before the argument list (see [this section][Function calls and property access] for further details).
 In this case all the potential overload sets only include callables which contain exactly the same number of formal type parameters at declaration site.
-In case of a property callable via `invoke` convention, type parameters must be present at the `invoke` operator function declaration.
+In case of a property callable via `invoke` convention, type parameters must be present at the `invoke` operator function declaration instead.

 ### Determining function applicability for a specific call